 Fostering should never be a channel to adopt and children who go into foster care should not be placed with families who want to adopt.
 This creates a legal conflict of interest when the foster parents become attached to the child but then are the ones who report about the emotional well-being of the child and who monitor the child’s visits with the parents.
 But it is one that is routinely allowed.

-The foster system should be kept completely separate from adoption and a child who has been placed in foster care should be removed from the foster system entirely and put in a different system where each situation should reevaluated independent from the original case workers.
+The foster system should be kept completely separate from adoption and a child who has been placed in foster care should be removed from the foster system entirely and put in a different system where each adoption prospect can be reevaluated independent of the original case worker(s) evaluation(s).
 An agency that has the authority to remove children from their families should be required to put all of their efforts, training, and resources into knowing how to do this one job accurately.

-And a family whose child is being taken from them deserves the attention of an adversary who is focused on nothing else and the secondary oversight of a completely unrelated agency before their child is taken from them.
+Fostering with the hopes of ultimately adopting the child is missing the point of fostering, which is (I thought) helping a family by taking care of a child until such time as his or her parents are again deemed fit to manage that care themselves.
 I would like to see more people who are willing to care for children (even indefinitely) without having to first permanently revoke the rights of the parents.
-They can do this by becoming the legal guardian of the child.
+They can do this by becoming the legal guardian of the child and leaving the door open for restoration of the original family (whether that be in the forseeable future or years down the road).

 Not Every Situation is Hopeless

 Even the worst situations are rarely permanent.
-Parents get better paying jobs, they finish their education, they marry each other, they move into nicer homes, they get better meds, they grow up, detox, and dry out.
+Parents get better paying jobs, they finish their educations, they marry each other, they move into nicer homes and neighborhoods, they get better meds, they grow up, detox, and dry out.

 The default should not be that a (probably) transient situation is met with an extremely permanent resolution (adoption).
-And I understand that there are always exceptions, extreme cases, and impossible situations, so I’m referring to the overall foster-adopt program, not that one case we can all come up with.
+And I understand that there are always exceptions, extreme cases, and impossible situations, so I’m referring to the overall foster-adopt program, not that one horrific example we can all come up with.

 In the meantime, every effort should be made to reunite families.
 If at some point a parent or relative becomes ready, willing and able to care for the child, the child should be returned to the family.
 Or at the very least, that should be an option that is available to both the family and the child, regardless of how long the child has been in foster care.